tianzizhiming-svg/agentbridge/aitrap/README.md

 AITRAP does not treat a problem as a single task.
 A problem becomes a **thought universe**.

 Each universe begins with a **Genesis**.
-From the Genesis, agents create nodes and connections.
+From the Genesis, agents create nodes and connections, forming a directed acyclic graph (DAG).

 ```
                     ●